Suzanna-Linn/slua/docs/moving-functions.md

 Which doesn't happen in LSL, where variables with lists contain the list instead of a reference to it.

-But we need to be careful when translating our LSL scripts to SLua, if any of them is modifying lists passed as parameters.
+We need to be careful when translating our LSL scripts to SLua, if any of them is modifying lists passed as parameters.